cocos/cocos-docs/en/animation/skeletal-animation.md

 | AtlasSize | The side length of the generated final atlas.
 | BatchableTextureNames | The properties of the textures in the material that are actually involved in the atlas, and those are not involved use the texture of the first unit uniformly.
 | Units | The sub-model infos before batching, which is the main source of data.
-| Mesh | The model data of the current sub-model, usually from glTF or fbx.
+| Mesh | The model data of the current sub-model, usually from glTF or FBX.
-| Skeleton | The skeletal data of the current sub-model, usually from glTF or fbx.
+| Skeleton | The skeletal data of the current sub-model, usually from glTF or FBX.
 | Material | The "sub-material" used by the current sub-model is a non-batched version of the normal effect, and the effect used by different sub-models should be consistent.
 | Offset | The offset of the current sub-model's textures inside the atlas, with the top-left corner of the atlas as the origin, in the range [0, 1], e.g. the data in the figure represents that the sub-texture overlaps with the top-left corner of the atlas.
 | Size | The size occupied by the current sub-model's textures inside the atlas, in the range [0, 1], e.g. the data in the figure represents that the sub-texture occupies 1/2 of the entire atlas.